-The neurology residency program at Cooper University Hospital is pleased to offer a four-year categorical program offering three resident positions for each year of training.
+The Neurology Residency Program at Cooper University Hospital is a four-year categorical program offering six resident positions for each year of training, which includes one year of preliminary internal medicine and three years of neurology training.
 The program reinforces clinical patient care and scholarly pursuits through our most valuable resource—our patients with diverse neurological disorders and backgrounds.